jrwieland/TaraniTunes-v4.x/Auto_Playlist/Readme.md

 9. Delete the sample information within the file.
 10. Here is the syntax to type into the file (you can also copy/paste the syntax).

-$filename(playlist.lua,utf-8)playlist={$loop(%track%)
+$filename(playlist.lua,utf-8)'title="New Playlist"'
+playlist={$loop(%track%)
 {"%title%","%_filename%",%_length_seconds%},$loopend()
 }

 ![syntax](screenshot2/syntax.PNG )

 It will ask if you want to preview your file.
+Open the file and change "New Playlist" to something that reflects this playlist ("Classic Rock", "Country", "Blues" etc.).

-I would recommend checking the file to ensure all of the songs are there and that there are no extra lines beyond the "}" at the end of the file.
+Check the file to ensure all of the songs are there and that there are no extra lines beyond the "}" at the end of the file.

 Copy the playlist.lua file to the correct directory that will be referenced by `"TaraniTunes"` and enjoy your new playlist.